Rose Tint my Glasses, Felling Our Space

 Despite this being a single day workshop the response from the dancers was very powerful.

 The format did not exactly hold either because I wanted to separate the experiences into different events.
-The dancers however just dancing the whole time.
+The dancers however just kept dancing the whole time.
 The moment they put the headsets on they just kept dancing and exploring.
-Seeing that there was a shift in the approach I decided to ask for reflections while the experience was going on.
+Seeing that there was a shift needed in my approach I decided to ask for reflections while the experience was going on.
 In the end, the process looked like 1.
 Lead improvisation based on a specific concept I set forth 2.
-VR headsets, all dancers moving with the headsets on 3.
+VR headsets, all dancers moving with the headsets on with the same concept in mind 3.
 Everyone speaking out loud their reflections while dancing and with the headset on responding to my specific prompts and inquiries.

 Some of their key reflections included: